Dream Theater: Derek Sherinian's departure, addition of Jordan Rudess, and Metropolis Pt. 2: Scenes from a Memory (1999–2000)

-In 1997, Magna Carta Records' Mike Varney invited Portnoy to assemble a progressive 'supergroup' to work on an album, which would become the first in a long string of side-projects for the members of Dream Theater.
+In 1997, Magna Carta Records' Mike Varney invited Portnoy to assemble a progressive "supergroup" to work on an album, which would become the first in a long string of side-projects for the members of Dream Theater.
 The lineup consisted of Portnoy on drums, Petrucci on guitar, Tony Levin on bass, and keyboardist Jordan Rudess, who had finished with the Dixie Dregs.
 The band assumed the name Liquid Tension Experiment, and would act as a medium through which Portnoy and Petrucci could once again court Rudess to join Dream Theater.
 In 1999, he accepted an offer to become the third full-time Dream Theater keyboardist, replacing Sherinian.

 With yet another new member, Dream Theater entered BearTracks Studio once again to write and record their next album.
 As a result of an ultimatum from Portnoy, the label gave the band complete creative control.
 The band began by revisiting the follow-up to "Metropolis–Part I", which had been partially written during the Falling into Infinity sessions but which had not been completed or used on that album.
 They decided to expand the 21-minute song into a complete concept album, with a story revolving around themes such as reincarnation, murder and betrayal.
 To avoid stirring up the fan base, a tight veil of secrecy enveloped the writing and recording process.
-The only things fans were privy to prior to its release were a track list that had been leaked against the band's wishes, and a release date.
+The only things fans were privy to before its release were a track list that had been leaked against the band's wishes, and a release date.
 In 1999, Metropolis Pt.
-2: Scenes from a Memory was released to high critical acclaim, being lauded as the band's masterpiece, despite only reaching No. 73 on the US album chart.
+2: Scenes from a Memory was released to high critical acclaim, being lauded as the band's magnum opus, despite only reaching No. 73 on the US album chart.

 The album was mixed by David Bottrill, but only a few of his mixes made it on the final album.
 The bulk was remixed by Kevin Shirley, who had produced Falling into Infinity.
 The rest of the mixes can be heard in the band's official bootleg The Making of Scenes from a Memory.